bytescript/bytescript/docs/compiler/cli/cli.md

 #### Unable to run executable from Start button

 First make sure you have the correct target set.
 Next make sure your startup target is set to `compiler` in your solution view.
 To do this right click on `compiler` in the solution view, and then select `Set as Startup Project` from the context menu.

-Also make sure you have run `cmake ../compiler` which will generate the cmake files required for building

 ### Cleaning Builds